 It sounds like you are aware of many of the variables involved, so I can skip a lot of descriptions of those factors.
 There were no true CO2 scrubbers however, those weren't perfected until after the war and the advent of nuclear submarines.
 As you can imagine there were many submarine classes from multiple countries so capacities and capabilities varied.
 The "average" U.S. Gato-class submarine could stay down about 48 hours, assuming non-necessary personnel would be ordered to their bunks to reduce activity and slow breathing rates.
-It was about the same for the German U-boats.
+It was less for most of the German U-boats, especially the most common one, the Type VII.
+The Type VII was the smallest German U-boat and could normally only stay down about 14 hours. .
 It was always a race as to what would run out first, the electrical power, or the air.
 Almost always, it was the air.
-After 24 hours the air would be noticeably bad.
+On the very large Gato class boats, after 24 hours the air would be noticeably bad.
 After 48 hours, it would be unbearable and you would have to surface.

 The World War II submarine that had the longest possible underwater endurance was the German Type 21.
 It could stay down for up to 75 hours, which gives you a tad over 3 days.
 However this boat , which only became operational the last year of the war had extremely poor manufacturing quality, and of 118 made, only two made it to sea on patrols before the war ended, and neither sank any ships.